AGILESCIENCE/Agilepy/docs/source/manual/agile_data.rst

 ************
- Agile data
+ AGILE data
 ************

 Data structure
 **************
-There're two types of data files: events and log data.
+There're two types of data files: events list (EVT) and log data (LOG).
 They both are compressed fits files.
 Each file refers to a specific time interval.

 Example: